ph-nathan/tp/docs/DeveloperGuide.md

     Use case ends.

+**<ins>Use case: UC08 - Add member to an event**

+**Guarantees: MSS -> Specified member will be added to the event.**

+**MSS**

+1. User <ins>lists all members</ins> (UC02)
+2. CCACommander shows a list of all members
+3. User <ins>lists all events</ins> (UC03)
+4. CCACommander shows a list of all events
+5. User requests to add a specific member in the list of all members to a specific event in the list of all events
+6. CCACommander adds the specified member from the specified event

 **Extensions**

-* 3a.
+* 5a.
 The given index is invalid.

-    * 3a1.
+    * 5a1.
 CCACommander shows an error message and requests for a valid index from the user.
-    * 3a2.
+    * 5a2.
 User enters new index.
+    * Steps 5a1-5a2 are repeated until index given by the user is correct.

+      Use case resumes at step 6.
+* 5b.
+The specified member is already added to the event.

+    * 5b1.
+CCACommander shows an error message saying member is already in event.

+      Use case ends.

+**<ins>Use case: UC09 - Delete member from an event**

+**Guarantees: MSS -> Specified member will be deleted from the event.**
+**MSS**

+1. User <ins>lists all members</ins> (UC02)
+2. CCACommander shows a list of all members
+3. User <ins>lists all events</ins> (UC03)
+4. CCACommander shows a list of all events
+5. User requests to delete a specific member in the list of all members to a specific event in the list of all events
+6. CCACommander deletes the specified member to the specified event Use case ends.

+**Extensions**

+* 5a.
+The given index is invalid.

+    * 5a1.
+CCACommander shows an error message and requests for a valid index from the user.
+    * 5a2.
+User enters new index.
-    * Steps 3a1-3a2 are repeated until index given by the user is correct.
+    * Steps 5a1-5a2 are repeated until index given by the user is correct.

-      Use case resumes at step 4.
+      Use case resumes at step 6.
+* 5b.
+The specified member is not in the event.

+    * 5b1.
+CCACommander shows an error message saying member is not in event.

+      Use case ends.

 *{More to be added}*